jmarkyston/coding-for-the-web-2019/README.md

 3. Install dependencies in the project root: `npm install`
 4. Make sure the project builds: `ng build`

 To serve the project, run `ng serve`.
-Optionally, add `--open` to the command to open a new Chrome tab.
+Optionally, add `--open` to the command to open the project in the browser.
 By default, this is served at localhost:4200.